sinanaltinsoy/thermostat_project/README.md

 ![alt text](https://github.com/sinanaltinsoy/thermostatproject/blob/main/docs/ThermostatAppClassDiagram.png?raw=true)
 Figure 1: Project Class Diagram

 The test cases to test the Thermostat library were created by mocking the Room class.
 In these test cases, 4 different test suites were used.
-Test cases are given below.

 As a result of these test cases, 226 tests were performed and no errors were found.